To view past editions of The Hill’s 12:30 Report, click here: https://bit.ly/41ZMHnw

 All times Eastern.

-And because you made it this far, check out this video of a couple very cute bunnies.
+And because you made it this far, check out this video of a friendly red panda embracing its own version of “Eat What You Want Day” with some snacks.

 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.